 The color of yuzu kosho depends on the color of the yuzu and togarashi peppers.

 At the supermarket in Japan, I typically see green yuzu kosho.
 It's made from green yuzu, early in the growing season.
-The green citrus zests is blended with green chili peppers and a squeeze of juice.
+The green citrus zest is blended with green chili peppers and a squeeze of juice.

 The other variety, red yuzu kosho, gets its color from red chiles.
 For this version, fresh peel from ripe yellow yuzu is used.